viplove3541/movielogy/README.md

 * movie search functionality,
 * Alan AI voice functionality and many more.

 Alan works as an in-app voice assistant for the Movielogy project.
+Try clicking on the Alan AI icon on the bottom right of the page and try saying, "Search Naruto" or "Make it light/ Make it dark" or say "Surprise me".